 This is something many of us learned in our first biblical Greek class—that the “church” was never a place, but rather a gathering of people who’d been transformed by God.
 And yet, a cursory glance at our present culture tells us that most think church is just something we “do” on Sundays (and sometimes mid-week too).

 Asking people to take ownership of the ministry calls them out of the spectator mentality and moves them toward a more full devotion, engaging their whole person in the work or Christ, and “building up the body of Christ” (Eph4:12).

 We love to see thriving lay-led ministry, because we believe it’s biblical.
 But we also know that God uses empowered service to grow and develop his saints into healthy, equipped, disciples, who can then disciple others.

-If you’d like to learn more about giving your ministry away and be armed with practical ways you can do this in your church,the Church Leaders Conference, May 1-4, 2017 is the best way to do that.
-We hope to see you in May!
+If you’d like to learn more about giving your ministry away and be armed with practical ways you can do this in your church, the Church Leaders Conference, is the best way to do that.
+We hope to see you in there!